OctopusDeploy/docs/docs/guides/deploying-html-and-javascript-applications.md

 ## Prerequisites

 This guide assumes some familiarity with common Octopus concepts like configuring [Projects ](/docs/home/key-concepts/projects.md)and [Variables](/docs/home/deploying-applications/variables.md).
-To deploy this package using this guide you will need a server with IIS installed since it uses the [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md) deployment steps.
+To deploy this package using this guide you will need a server with IIS installed since it uses theÂ [IIS Websites and Application Pools](/docs/home/deploying-applications/iis-websites-and-application-pools.md) deployment steps.
 Alternatively you could use any other web host, like Express in NodeJS, since this is just a single HTML file with no other dependencies.

 ## Sample Application

-Here is a very simple AngularJS application which uses [AngularJS Constants](https://docs.angularjs.org/api/auto/service/$provide#constant) to provide other services, controllers and directives with access to the configuration data stored in Octopus.
-The important part to note here is where we set the constant: we are going to use the [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md) feature to replace the **`#{MyApp.ConfigValue1}`** expression at deployment time.
+Here is a very simple AngularJS application which uses [AngularJS Constants](https://docs.angularjs.org/api/auto/service/$provide#constant) to provide other services, controllers and directives with access to the configuration data stored in Octopus.Â The important part to note here is where we set the constant: we are going to use theÂ [Substitute Variables in Files](/docs/home/deploying-applications/substitute-variables-in-files.md) feature to replace theÂ **`#{MyApp.ConfigValue1}`**Â expression at deployment time.

 **MyApp.html**